prodionov/redsift/README.md

 ### Main Limitations

 * The main limitation is that at this stage dashboard charts are static.
 The dashboard is not deployed on redsift and has no functionality to update when a new email arrives

-* The CSS is not added to platform's version